SKLn-Rad/Xam.Plugin.Webview/README.md

 * **iOS**: Resources Folder as a bundle resource
 * **Android**: Assets folder as an Android Asset
 * **Windows**: Root folder as content
+* **MacOS**: Resources Folder as a bundle resource

 ## Feature Requests
 DM me on LinkedIn: http://linkedin.radsrc.com

 ## Notes
-**For iOS 9 onwards, if you wish to access unsecure sites you may need to configure or disable ATS**
+**For iOS 9 onwards and MacOS, if you wish to access unsecure sites you may need to configure or disable ATS**
 ```
 <key>NSAppTransportSecurity</key>
 <dict>